koltont40/DLW-Website/README.md

 Administrators can also compose ad-hoc SNMP-backed emails from the Support section of the dashboard to broadcast outage updates or reminders.

 During automated testing you can override the trap sender by assigning a callable to `app.config["SNMP_EMAIL_SENDER"]`.

+### Stripe Payments & Autopay

+Stripe powers secure card storage, customer-initiated payments, dashboard refunds, and automated autopay runs.
+Provide your Stripe credentials before launching production instances:

+1. Create API keys from the Stripe dashboard and export `STRIPE_SECRET_KEY` and `STRIPE_PUBLISHABLE_KEY` in the environment where the app runs.
+2. Configure a webhook endpoint that points to `/stripe/webhook` and assign its signing secret to `STRIPE_WEBHOOK_SECRET` so events are verified.
+3. Ask customers to add cards or toggle autopay from the client portal.
+Administrators can still paste a Stripe payment method ID (for example `pm_123...`) if they create one from the Stripe dashboard.
+4. When autopay runs the app confirms off-session charges through Stripe and records outcomes through the webhook.
+Successful manual payments and refunds also flow through the same webhook channel, keeping invoice statuses in sync automatically.

 ## Development Notes